THE BOTTOM LINE

 What is an "acceptable" level of a metal?

 Some metals like arsenic, mercury or lead have no known useful function in the body.
 Further, they are known to cause serious health issues like cancer, mental and physical problems and even reduce IQ.
 However, we are naturally exposed to micro-levels of these metals from the geological environment and as such these are considered "background levels" or "normal" exposure levels.
 Adding further load from man-made sources like industry, medicine, agriculture, pharmaceuticals, mining, and especially food and water, can raise your hair levels above "normal" or the population average.
-All the metal results are visually standardised so the the first main notch ( 1.3 mg/kg in the case of LEAD above) on the result bar reflects the approximate population average.
+NOTE: All the metal results are visually standardised so the the first main notch ( 1.3 mg/kg in the case of LEAD above) on the result bar reflects the approximate population average.

 How did I get exposed to a Heavy Metal?